Analysis of Financial Institutions

 Exams and Grading

 There are no in-class quizzes or midterms.
-There is take-home final exam.
+There is a final exam.

 - Please read about the penalty for missing classes above.

 - Assignments: 50%.
-Will be due at the beginning of each class except the first class.
+They will be due at the beginning of each class except the first class.

 - Final exam: 50%